kujaku11/MTarchive/README.md

 # MTarchive

-NOTE: This is a work in progress.

-The goal is to develop a HDF5 standard for storing magnetotelluric (MT) time series data.
+The goal of MTarchive is to develop tools for archiving magnetotelluric (MT) time series data.

-The code mth5 is the beta version of reading/writing an HDF5 file specifically for MT data.

-This uses JSON encoding for most of the metadata.
+The preferred format is HDF5 and has been adopted to conform to MT data.
+The module mth5 contains reading/writing capabilities.

+Most of the metadata is encoded in JSON and follows the format proposed for storing transfer functions in XML.
 See /docs for more documentation.

+.. note: This is a work in progress.
 Feel free to comment or send me a message at jpeacock@usgs.gov on the data format.